 Run the Google Software Removal Tool

 Google just launched a new tool that will help you clean up your Chrome browser from anything that is interfering with normal operation.
+This can include malware and spyware that infects your Chrome installation and makes things much slower than it should.

 All you need to do is navigate to www.google.com/chrome/srt/ and click the Download now button.